 Wider Image: Life on the Woolwich Ferry

-Fuel gauges are seen in the engine room of the James Newman Woolwich Ferry in London January 23, 2015.
-Each ferry has a Boat Engineer on board for every crossing, who monitors the engines.
+Procurement Officer James Carter poses for a picture at the hatch of the storeroom in the workshop for the Woolwich Ferry in London February 5, 2015.
 Now, as in the past, there are proposals for plans to replace the Woolwich Free Ferry with either a bridge or a tunnel.
 However, many of the ferry workers believe there will always be a ferry service at Woolwich, which has been a place for crossing the Thames since the Saxon times.
 The free ferry opened in 1889, with each boat licensed to carry 1000 passengers and 15-20 vehicles.
 Latest figures show that on average just under 80,000 vehicles and 22,000 foot passengers use the ferry every four weeks.
 REUTERS/Russell Boyce (BRITAIN - Tags: BUSINESS POLITICS SOCIETY MARITIME TRANSPORT)

 SEARCH 'BOYCE WOOLWICH' FOR ALL IMAGES